 - A DI-r is a system that collects a copy of x-ray images, demographic information, physician orders for the tests as well as the reports of the findings from each of the PAC systems from the partnered organizations.
 Only those staff and affiliates who require this type of information have access to PACS, e.g. Physicians, Nurses, Radiology Technicians.

 - Participation in fundraising is not mandatory.
-Contact the Privacy and Freedom of Information to request that your name be removed from our fundraising contact list.
+Contact our office to request that your name be removed from our fundraising contact list.

 - St. Joseph's may provide health information for the purpose of research.
 Researchers may use this information for research purposes without patient consent where the law permits them to do so.
 Other forms of research, such as clinical trials or clinical investigation that may have a direct impact on your care, requires your specific permission.
 A member of your health care team may ask your permission for a researcher, who is affiliated with the hospital, to approach you about a clinical research trial.
 If you agree, the researcher would provide you with information about the research and ask if you would like to participate.
 Many research projects give participants access to new treatments and technologies.
 You are under no obligation to participate in this type of research, and you can refuse when asked.
 The care you receive will not be impacted in any way if you decline.